-New students can meet with the Academic Advisor in the KPE Registrar’s Office by appointment or during drop-in hours.
+New students can meet with an Academic Advisor by appointment.
 This is your opportunity to explore your personal strengths and dreams in a supportive environment to assist you with personal goal setting and decision making.
 If you experience any challenges during your time at U of T, it is recommended that you make an appointment with the Academic Advisor as soon as possible.
 For more information about academic advising and booking instructions, please visit the Student Services webpage.

 ACADEMIC SUCCESS SKILLS

-KPE graduates are well prepared to pursue a variety of careers or post graduate studies.
+Our graduates are well prepared to pursue a variety of careers and post graduate options.
 KPE has partnered with U of T Career Exploration and Education to offer the services of an onsite Career Educator.
 Explore your passions, strengths and opportunities by attending a career learning workshop or by meeting one-on-one with our career educator.
-For information about our fall workshop and appointment schedule, please visit the Student Services webpage.
+For information about our fall service schedule, please visit the Student Services webpage.